Easy ways to manage your type 1 and 2 diabetes complications

 - Heart and blood vessel disease.
 Diabetes increases the risk of several cardiovascular problems such as heart attack, coronary artery disease, stroke, high blood pressure, and narrowing of the arteries (atherosclerosis).

 - Nerve damage (neuropathy).
-Damage to the nerves that affect the gastrointestinal tract can cause nausea, diarrhoea, vomiting, or constipation.
+Damage to the nerves that affect the gastrointestinal tract can cause nausea, diarrhea, vomiting, or constipation.
 It can cause erectile dysfunction in men.

 - Kidney damage (nephropathy).
 It can affect the filtering system of the body.